likecoin/docs/developer/likecoin-chain-node/validator-technical-introduction.md

 If you already have the `likechain/liked` container running and wants to connect to it, you may need:

-`docker exec -it likechain/liked likecli --home /likechain/.likecli COMMANDS...`
+`docker exec -it likechain_liked likecli --home /likechain/.likecli COMMANDS...`

 Common usage: